Skip to Content

 |

-What is a Meningioma Brain Tumor?
+What Is a Meningioma Brain Tumor?

 A meningioma is a tumor that develops in the meninges, which are the protective layers of tissue covering the brain and spinal cord.
 These tumors originate from the arachnoid cap cells, which are found in the middle layer of the meninges called the arachnoid mater.